tramlinehq/store-quirks/README.md

 No, it is not possible to revert to a previous version on the App Store if you have an issue with your app.
 You must create and submit a new version.

 Ref – [https://developer.apple.com/help/app-store-connect/update-your-app/create-a-new-version](https://developer.apple.com/help/app-store-connect/update-your-app/create-a-new-version)

-## Fastlane

-When `skip_app_version_update` is set to `false` in fastlane, the two following things can happen:

-* Creating a new build on TestFlight auto-creates a new release in `READY_FOR_SUBMISSION` on app store (production).
-* If there's already an `inflight` release, a new build on TestFlight will not auto-update the build under the `inflight` release.

-Set the flag to `true` to disable the above two behaviour

 ### During a phased release, what version is presented to users downloading for the 1st time?